sahilkhatri09/sayitbetter/README.md

 ## ✨ Features

 - **🎯 Dual Tone Conversion**: Transform text to either formal or casual tone
-- **🔒 Privacy-First**: PII redaction before API calls, no data logging
+- **🔒 Privacy-First**: No data logging, users have full control over their text
 - **⚡ Fast & Lightweight**: Vanilla JavaScript frontend, no heavy frameworks
 - **📱 Responsive Design**: Works seamlessly on desktop and mobile
 - **🚀 Production Ready**: Configured for easy deployment on Render